sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 -Adding the early stop function to make the model stops the training when the loss doesn't improve for a certain number of steps or when the loss value reaches the target loss.

 **Batch size of 48** was used, with **drop rate** of **50 percent**.
-The rest of the hyperparameters' setting was default.
+The rest of the hyperparameters' setting was the default.

 ## List of Modified files
 - **events_rnn_train.py**